 Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 Sao Paulo intimidates people.
 It's the largest city in the Southern Hemisphere.
 The traffic is legendary.
 The reputation is complicated.
-But as someone who's guided dozens of travelers through SP, I can tell you: the anxiety is worse than the reality.
+But here's the truth that dozens of first-timers discover within a day of landing: the anxiety is far worse than the reality.

 Is Sao Paulo safe for tourists?